antcsny/Data-collection-app-V2/README.md

 Due to software limitations from the KRL environment, the sampling rate is bound to be a multiple of 12.

-The speed of the motors movement varies from min to max with the specified step.
+The speed of the motors during the acquisition varies according to the confifuration.
 This value is defined as a percentage of the max value (i.e. 0 to 100).
-The speed range can be set to constant and thus only one acquisition is made.
+By default, the 'Constant' checkbox is set to true.
+It means that the robot speed will be constant for the whole test and thus only one acquisition is made.
+By clicking on the checkbox, it allows the user to set a range of speeds for the test, from minimum to maximum by a step.\
+A test at multiple speed is equivalent to the merge of multiple single speed runs.
+So, check the configurations before launching an acquisition, even if it is able to stop between the runs if a problem has occurred. \
+During a run at multple speed, system variables and KUKA traces are runing.
+To minimize data loss, we wait for each collection method to finish its process to start the next run.

 ### KUKA traces

-This selectors is used to select the KUKA Trace configuration that will be run along side of the system variable collection.
+A combo selector is used to select the KUKA Trace configuration that will be run along side of the system variable collection.
 The collected data is the same as with the system variables but with more precision and reliability.
 The acquisition is done by the RTOS of the robot.